-- Risks related to technological evolution with consequent difficulties related to the adaptation of the services offered to new technologies (identification of technical solutions and development of infrastructure adapted to changes and future market needs) TRANSITION RISK; - Risks related to changes in weather/climate/physical phenomena with direct repercussions on the assets, activities and services provided, and/or related to the legal, technological, reputational or market effects that the transition to a zero-emission economy may have on the company's business PHYSICAL RISK.
+Risks related to technological evolution with consequent difficulties related to the adaptation of the services offered to new technologies (identification of technical solutions and development of infrastructure adapted to changes and future market needs) - TRANSITION RISK.

+- PHYSICAL RISK.

 The Climate Transition Plan is a tool that allows companies to address and counter climate risks and, at the same time, seize the opportunities that this scenario can offer.
 For this reason, INWIT, in the context of the Plan, monitors climate risks and opportunities, in order to reap the benefits and advantages of the transition to a low-carbon economy and increase the resilience of the business to face physical and transition climate risks.